ansible/awx-resource-operator/README.md

 NAMESPACE=awx IMG=quay.io/ansible/awx-resource-operator:latest make deploy
 ```

 This will create a deployment named `resource-operator-controller-manager` in the namespace specified, in this case the `awx` namespace.
-The resulting operator pod will reconcile any AnsibleJob or JotTemplate resources created.
+The resulting operator pod will reconcile any AnsibleJob or JobTemplate resources created.

 ## Usage